 Your camera might not feel like it, but it’s an amazing piece of equipment when you know how to use it correctly.
 Entry level camera gear does have some limitations though.
 So go out and find those limits.
 Test all the autofocus modes and find which one works best for portraits, landscapes, moving subjects, everything.
 Only when you know what your camera can’t do, can you know what your camera CAN do.
 Then play to your cameras strengths.
 If you know your camera won’t focus on a subject when the sun is right behind them, you will know that before you take the photo you have to side step to get a better angle that you camera will be able to excel in.
 Gear will never make you a better photographer.
 It can only make your job easier.

-Step 3: Go To A State Park, Zoo, or on Vacation
+3: Visit A State Park, Zoo, or on Vacation

 When you put yourself in settings you are not familiar with your brain will be firing on all cylinders.
 You will have a heightened sense of awareness to things you may have not seen before.
 On top of that these places often offer scenery you are not use to seeing and let you capture unique photos while practicing with your camera becoming more confident and comfortable with your buttons and settings.
 If you’re on vacation try to take a day excursion.
 Photograph your kids building sandcastles, your dog catching a crab, that beautiful waterfall or field of sunflowers on the side of the road.